Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: TRECs predict effective data placement

 \paragraph{Results.}

-Results in \cref{fig:hook} ($\leftfig$, $\step$ schedule), \cref{fig:placements} ($\rightfig$, $\tenx$ linear decay), and appendix \cref{fig:d2zplacements} (decay-to-zero) show, in all cases, placing CB data at the step with lowest $\reeval(t)$ yields the best validation loss.
+Results in \cref{fig:hook} ($\leftfig$, $\step$ decay schedule), \cref{fig:placements} ($\rightfig$, linear decay to $0.1\eta_{\max}$), and appendix \cref{fig:d2zplacements} (linear decay to zero) show, in all cases, placing CB data at the step with lowest $\reeval(t)$ yields the best validation loss.
 Data placement also outperforms uniform training on AB (appendix \cref{fig:moreplacements}).
-These results validate our hypothesis within individual training runs, but note that absolute $\reeval(t)$ values do not consistently generalize \emph{across schedules} for placement prediction (\cref{sec:correlation}).
+TRECs do not merely rediscover the \emph{put HQ data at the end} heuristic used in prior work (with varying effectiveness, see \ref{sec:prior}).
+Looking only at the standard loss curve for $\step$ decay (\cref{fig:hook}, $\leftfig$), one might think it best to ``anneal'' on high-quality data during the low-LR region where training loss drops rapidly.
+Our placement experiments show this intuition is incorrect: placing data at the TREC minimum yields better validation performance.

+Under the decay-to-zero schedule (\cref{fig:d2zplacements}), the TREC minimum is likewise not at the literal end of training; the curve turns upward as the LR approaches zero.
+If arbitrary placement were allowed (rather than fixed 10\% segments), the optimal window would occur slightly before the final steps.
+In practice, HQ budgets are typically far smaller than 10\% of pre-training tokens, making this distinction even more consequential: sub-segments earlier within the final decile can outperform end placement.
+Consistent with this observation, \cref{sec:demo} shows that in CPT under linear decay-to-zero, mid-CPT placement outperforms end placement across three peak learning rates.

-\takeaway{TRECs reliably indicate the best point for high-quality data insertion.}
+\takeaway{TRECs reliably indicate the best point for high-quality data insertion within a given optimizer configuration ($\eta(t)$, $\lambda$, $B$).}

+Interestingly, we find that absolute $\reeval(t)$ values only weakly generalize \emph{across different optimizer configurations} for placement prediction. \Cref{sec:correlation} investigates the predictiveness of TREC loss for placement across configurations, and discusses a grokking-vs-memorization view that may explain why configurations with similarly low TREC loss can differ in validation performance.